We Exclusively offer Cremation through our Funeral Cooperatives Network.

 Flame cremation requires that the deceased be placed into a Casket and transported to an offsite third party crematorium.
 Once there, the deceased will be processed in the time allotted by the crematorium as they receive decedents from multiple funeral homes.
 This is a general overview of the Flame Cremation Process.
-Crematoriums may vary on their practices.
-Flame Cremation can be performed by anyone who has taken a two day course and a minimum number of Cremations.
+Crematoriums may vary in their practices.

 What is Cremation?